dvidd/IonicFireStart/README.md

-# ionic 4 firebase started
+# ionic 4 firebase started kid
 An Ionic 4 firebase starter.
+With the new Routing Module of Ionic 4

 This is how it should look at the final step